cxmplex/decompute-subnet/README.md

 5. Once the validator retrieves the encrypted username, password, and port, it will attempt to test the ssh access of the machine via `check_ssh_login`.

 6. `check_ssh_login` uses paramiko to perform a ssh connection to the machine.
-   - This connection passes as our fake ssh server can respond to ssh connection requests
+   - This connection passes as our fake ssh server can respond to ssh connection requests.
+I opted to use paramiko to create the fake ssh server as it only seems fitting.